-Variants are also called mutations and are points in the genome that differ between organisms.
-WGS can be used to determine variant frequencies, or how often a difference occurs within populations of organisms, and to associate genetic variants with disease through genome-wide association studies (GWAS).
-In a GWAS, WGS on two populations is done to compare trait differences with genetic differences—to associate identified traits with identified variants.
-WGS was first used for clinical diagnostics in 2009, but time and costs have limited its use in this area [2, 3].
-As the price of WGS decreases, it is becoming more common as a diagnostic tool.
-Having achieved the “$1000 genome”, multiple companies are pushing towards the next goal of the “$100 genome” [4–6].
+WGS is a powerful tool for variant discovery with several downstream applications including cancer research, genetic diseases research, epidemiology, and genotyping.
+WGS can be used not only to determine variant frequencies or how often a difference occurs within a population of organisms, but also to associate genetic variants with disease through genome-wide association studies (GWAS).
+As the price of WGS decreases, it is becoming more common to use it as a translational research tool.
+Having achieved the “$1000 genome,” multiple companies are pushing towards the next goal of the “$100 genome” [2-4].

 This detailed overview walks you through major advances in sequencing technology, types of next generation sequencing, their applications and more.